GSA/cio.gov-redo/_pages/vision.md

 ---
 title: About Our Council
-subtitle: Our Purpose and Vision
+subtitle: CIO Council Purpose and Vision
 layout: page
-permalink: /vision/
+permalink: /about/vision/
 sidenav: true
 ---